 We want to give you a little peek into the many and varied factors that go into this prayerfully considered decision making process—because we not only look at hiring from an individual perspective (i.e. your work experience and resume) but from a global/team perspective.

 We look for a balance of personalities on our team.
 It is important that our team includes individuals who are global thinkers, who take into consideration the big picture, as well as thinkers who are acutely attuned to specific detail.
 We strive for a balance of introverts and extroverts, looking for individuals who get their energy from being around lots of people, as well as individuals who get their energy primarily from one-to-one conversations and behind the scenes support-type work.
 We need “let’s get it done now” people as well as those who tend to like to carefully consider all the angles before moving into action.
 A balanced team helps us to function more productively and serve our community more comprehensively.

 As we consider balancing personalities, we also consider overall team needs based upon our departments vision, mission, and goals.
 Asking how individuals we are considering work well together as a team in pursuit of these goals?
 Will they complement one another?
-If they worked together in the past, was this a positive and productive experience for each other and our members?
+Will this team dynamic create a positive and productive experience for each other and our members?

 Sometimes we're looking for a graphic designer.
 Sometimes we are looking for someone who is excellent with organization and admin.
 Other times we're looking for event planners and community-builders.
 The needs vary each year.

 Because we serve a diverse community, we're also interested in hiring a group of people that reflect the greater Body of Christ, and who can bring perspectives from many life experiences and cultural backgrounds.
 We can't always do this perfectly, because we're also trying to balance all the other factors (as mentioned above and below,) but it is a consideration that's on the forefront of our minds.